 AI in CyberSecurity

-To get answers for many such questions as below the only solution is to deploy, keep updating rules and let the machine learn and adjust its algorithms at the backend (sounds like a wait and watch).
-Time will show how this thing will evolve as what is planned today may not be the goal.
+To get answers to many such questions as below, the only solution is to deploy, keep updating rules, and let the machine learn and adjust its algorithms at the backend (which sounds like a wait and watch).
+Time will show how this thing will evolve, as what is planned today may not be the goal.
 Hackers will also use AI.
-So AI will become a team player from both sides.
+So AI will become a team player on both sides.
 Which mentor trains well?

-For cybersecurity, AI can analyze vast amounts of data, help the right systems and software are to make the decision and bring huge reductions in attacks & anomalies in a much faster way.
-Since it can work in 24×7 without rest so humans can’t beat the same.
-AI will allow automated software testing to find and kill bugs before they ship to avoid any banking opportunities on loopholes.
+For cybersecurity, AI can analyse vast amounts of data, help the right systems and software make the right decisions, and bring huge reductions in attacks and anomalies in a much faster way.
+Since it can work 24×7 without rest, humans can’t beat it.
+AI will allow automated software testing to find and kill bugs before they ship to avoid any banking opportunities through loopholes.

-AI is likely to kill the need for complex passwords or any sort of passwords.
-With artificial intelligence need for passwords could come to an end in the next 5 to 10 years.
-The user identity and access management industry needs to redesign and rethinks the next modus operandi.
+AI is likely to eliminate the need for complex passwords or any sort of password.
+With artificial intelligence, the need for passwords could come to an end in the next 5 to 10 years.
+The user identity and access management industry needs to redesign and rethink the next modus operandi.

 Challenges and risks with AI for Cyber Security